Whenning42/bounce-rl/README.md

 than realtime while stepping the environment and slowing it to near paused when waiting for the next step.

+## Limitations

+BounceRL does come with a couple notable limitations.

+1. It requires an X11 desktop session
+2. Target application windows cover your desktop with unmoveable windows while running

 ## System Diagram

 ![System diagram for BounceRL](system_diagram.png)